Unit 4 - Practice Quiz

 B. A strong negative linear relationship.

-C. A strong positive linear relationship.
+C. No linear relationship.

-D. A weak negative linear relationship.
+D. A strong positive linear relationship.